katriellucas/lecarde-2/README.md

 - "+": Sub Menu

 #### Read this if antivirus softwares flagged the game as Malware ####
 It's something about Clickteam's engine itself.
 Antivirus softwares don't seem to be too kind towards some Games used Clickteam's engine.
-If the problem that the antivirus softwares flagged the game as malware, either turn off the antivirus software in question, or add the game to its white list.
+If the problem that the antivirus softwares flagged the game as malware occurs, either turn off the antivirus software in question, or add the game to its white list.
 Also avoid directly sharing the zips or folder(s) which contain the exe file unless really necessary because some net drive safety calculation like Google's, don't seem to be too happy with the game.

 ## Changelog